A-Z of Worker Help

 Holiday Leave and Pay (including Bank Holidays)

-Holiday leave (also known as annual leave) is paid time taken off work, that in the UK a majority of workers are entitled to (more information below).
+Holiday leave (also known as annual leave) is paid time taken off work.
+Employees and ‘workers’ are entitled to holiday leave and pay.

 If you have concerns about a care provider please report these to the Care Quality Commission.